gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 Some iframes don’t contain anything else, except maybe a `<script>` tag or two.
 These iframes are frequently invisible, constructed by the main page, and used for their JavaScript environment.

-Other iframes, in particular all visible ones, will contain something that looks more like a normal webpage.
-They will have scripts tags, stylesheets, and normal elements like `<div>` and `<input>`.
+Other iframes, in particular all visible ones, contain something that looks more like a normal webpage.
+They have scripts tags, stylesheets, and normal elements like `<div>` and `<input>`.

 Some iframes also contain other iframes.

 # Are they secure?
 Iframes are generally regarded as secure and are a core component of the web as we know it.
 Payment portals, for instance, wouldn’t be possible without their involvement.

-They do not by themselves solve all client-side security issues, but they are an important component of anything that tries to do so.
+They don't by themselves solve all client-side security issues, but they're an important component of anything that tries to do so.

 Iframe security is based on the browser’s same-origin policy, which means that resources from different websites shouldn’t be able to interact with each other.